Healthdirect Free Australian health advice you can count on.

 If your injury is minor, try to keep moving around and doing what you normally do.
 But avoid lifting, bending and any strenuous exercise until your pain and other symptoms have gone.

-One of the most common complications of rib fracture or chest injury is a chest infection.
+One of the most common complications of rib fracture or chest injury is a chest infection such as pneumonia.

 Learn more here about the development and quality assurance of healthdirect content.